jcalado/rt-4d-fw-beta/README.md

 You find more friendly documentation at [wiki](https://github.com/jcalado/rt-4d-fw-beta/wiki) by [Joel](https://github.com/jcalado).
 Be aware that the documentation can sometimes lag behind the releases.

+- Beta 37 - Small and simple changes.
+  - Fixed incorrect display of DCS subtones when captured with the spectrum or frequency monitor.
+  - Spectrum no longer renders columns of non existing frequencies.
+    - If your spectrum range does not align to the width of the spectrum (= 121 steps), you will see a partial spectrum only.
+  - The LCD contrast is updated in real time when scrolling through the possible values in "Basic Set" -> "LCD Contrast".
+    - Cancelling, pressing PTT or allow the exit timer to kick in will restore the contrast to the original setting.
+    - A reboot is no longer required to take effect.
+  - Long press the red key to exit to the main screen from any menu, deep level or otherwise.
+  - The red LED will blink when attempting a DMR transmission to indicate progress contacting a DMR repeater.
+    - The LED will then stay on as previously if a connection was made while PTT is still held.
+    - The LED will turn off when PTT is released or if connection to the repeater failed.

 - WIP
   - Why wait for CPS to catch up. <a href="wip.png">Very very WIP.</a>
   - DCS codes are now correctly displayed in the capture list.
   - Spectrum no longer renders or processes frequencies beyond the "To:" limit in Scan Range.
     - Fixed display bug introduced by this feature when not in scan range mode.
   - In non promiscuous, calls coming from self ID are now ignored.

 - Beta 36
   - Added "Show Zone Ch" to "Extra 06" menu, to select whether the bottom left channel number reflects the global channel or the number within the zone.